oracle-livelabs/partner-solutions/oci-observability-management-database-management/registeradb/registeradb.md

-# Register the Autonomous Database in Database Management service
+# Enable Database Management for the ADB

 ## Introduction